Pick your character class, choose your weapons and recruit your comrades. We count down the 50 best role-playing games ever made.

 09. Dark Souls (series)

 What Demon’s Souls did quietly and virally, Dark Souls did loudly and brashly, thanks to a bold gamble from the smugly triumphant Bandai Namco.
 A sequel in all but name, the second entry in what has been loosely termed “the Souls series” built on the formula with such success that it established a new genre of punishing but rewarding inaccessible action RPGs.
-Increasingly imitated but never equalled (except perhaps by PS4 exclusive Bloodborne, its own cousin), Dark Souls is a modern classic relying just as much on what’s between your ears (patience, hopefully) as how quickly you flick your finger over the shield button.
+Increasingly imitated but never equalled the Souls family is a modern classic relying just as much on what’s between your ears (patience, hopefully) as how quickly you flick your finger over the shield button.
 Pro tip: never take it off.

 Dark Souls 3 is a fantastic farewell to the franchise; while the challenge is all there, the systems have been tweaked to be slightly more fair for those who don’t go in armed to the teeth with wikis and guides – the nasty surprises happen in levels rather than in irreversible build mistakes.
 PS4 types should also check out Bloodborne; it’s a little too action-focused to get its own entry on the list, but its unusual Cthulhian setting is worth the effort of exploring.

 08. Diablo (series)